Academic Regulations & Procedures

 Off-Campus Studies Petition

-All students considering a non-Carleton off-campus study program must complete an Off-Campus Studies petition, available in the Off-Campus Studies Office.
-The OCS petition includes a "Student Review" (for all students on non-Carleton programs, affiliated and unaffiliated) and may include a "Program Review" (for unaffiliated programs; see "Approval of Program" below).
-Students must consult with an Off-Campus Studies adviser about the OCS petition which is due in the Off-Campus Studies Office.
+All students considering a non-Carleton off-campus study program must complete an Off-Campus Studies petition and other appropriate paperwork, available in the Off-Campus Studies Office.
+Students must consult with an Off-Campus Studies adviser about the OCS petition which is due in the Off-Campus Studies Office by the third Thursday of the term prior to departure.

 If the OCS petition is approved, credits are applicable toward general graduation credits, and financial aid will follow the student off-campus on one non-Carleton program (except for work study; see "Financial Aid" below).